 A pass filter’s cutoff frequency defines the point at which the transition is made between frequencies passing through and frequencies being cut.
 With a high-pass filter, frequencies higher than the cutoff frequency will pass through and frequencies lower than the cutoff frequency will be cut.
 With a low-pass filter, frequencies lower than the cutoff frequency will pass through and frequencies higher than the cutoff frequency will be cut.

 Some filters let you control the steepness of the filter’s slope.
-The steepness of the slope dictates how gradually gain loss is achieved.
+The steepness of the slope dictates how gradually attenuation occurs.
 The slope is measured in decibels per octave (dB/oct).
 The fewer decibels that are cut per octave, the more gradual the slope will be.
 This can be seen here:

 The higher the number of decibels that are cut per octave, the steeper the slope will be.
 This can be seen here: